 And as the weather turns, the gaze shifts indoors to galleries, museums and cozy cafés.
 In fact, in cities like Vienna, Amsterdam and Copenhagen, an entire culture has been built up around slowing down, snuggling up and tuning into the hygge vibes of a café.
 Britain delivers a similar feel in country pubs with roaring fires, while skies light up with fireworks on November 5 for Bonfire Night, which commemorates the attempted assasination of King James I in 1605.

-December to March is best for festive fun and skiing
+Best for festive fun and skiing

 Christmas and New Year aside, this is overall a low-key, quiet, uncrowded time to visit Europe, and you should be able to bag good deals on flights and rooms.
 Weather can chop and change, dipping way below zero in Scandinavian and Alpine regions, and rising up to 15°C (59°F) in the south.